Grad

 The UC Excellence in Teaching Award master's student winner and doctoral student winner will be nominated to the Midwestern Association of Graduate Schools (MAGS) Excellence in Teaching Award competition.

-The Graduate College award selection committee will select one outstanding master’s teaching assistant and one outstanding doctoral teaching assistant for the 2024 Excellence in Teaching Award.
+The Graduate College award selection committee will select one outstanding master’s teaching assistant and one outstanding doctoral teaching assistant for the 2025 Excellence in Teaching Award.
 Nominated students must meet the eligibility criteria below.
-Nominations must be submitted directly to the Graduate College by Thursday, December 14, 2023, by 5 p.m. (extended deadline).
+Nominations must be submitted directly to the Graduate College by Monday, December 2, 2024, by 5 p.m.

-The recipients of the UC Excellence in Teaching Award for master’s and doctoral students will be announced by January 15, 2024.
-The UC Excellence in Teaching Award master’s student winner and doctoral student winner will be nominated for a 2024 Midwestern Association of Graduate Schools (MAGS) Excellence in Teaching Award.
+The recipients of the UC Excellence in Teaching Award for master’s and doctoral students will be announced by January 15, 2025.
+Each recipient will receive $1,000, posted to their Catalyst student account.
+The UC Excellence in Teaching Award master’s student winner and doctoral student winner will be nominated for a 2025 Midwestern Association of Graduate Schools (MAGS) Excellence in Teaching Award.

 Eligibility